 Skip to content

 • EmbeddingWriterInterface — write + read.
-Requires an EmbeddingClient (embedding generation, model registration, upsert).
+Wraps an EmbeddingClient for embedding generation, model registration, and upsert.

 • EmbeddingReaderInterface — read-only.
-No EmbeddingClient needed (nearest-neighbor queries, registry lookups).
+No EmbeddingClient needed; nearest-neighbour queries and registry lookups only.

-Both interfaces validate model names via the provider on construction.
+Both interfaces accept a pre-constructed EmbeddingBackend (sqlite-vec or pgvector) and validate model names via the configured provider.

 EmbeddingWriterInterface